2020 AstroTech Summer School FAQ

 Q: What accommodations are possible?

-A: We will do our best to accommodate participants as needed so that everyone is able to maximize their experience at the summer school.
+A: We will do our best to provide accommodations to participants as needed so that everyone is able to maximize their experience at the summer school.
 Summer school participants will have an opportunity to indicate accommodations they require, at the time they are notified of their acceptance.
 If you wish to discuss accommodations before completing your application, please email us at email@example.com .

 Arrival and Departure